Text: Claire Lessiau & Marcella van Alphen Photographs: Claire Lessiau & Marcella van Alphen

 After three months on the road through Central America, crossing the bridge of the Americas, we arrive in Panama City, our last stop before flying back home.
 It is by far the most modern and vibrant capital of the eight countries we have visited during this trip: its modern skyscrapers, architectural landmarks, and well maintained parks show its prosperity, mainly due to the business revolving around the canal.
 When the sun sets on the Pacific ocean, lights colour the skyline, fancy cars take the streets, and dressed-up locals make their way to Casco Viejo, the old quarter of Panama City where its booming nightlife is about to start.

-A true dining experience (comparable with Michelin-star restaurants), haute cuisine and the crème de la crème of Japanese food, serving, atmosphere and presentation: kaiseki is a must for Keep reading
+Kaiseki-ryori is an art type, a true haute cuisine experience (comparable to Michelin-star restaurants) and the crème de la crème of Japanese gastronomy, serving and presentation.
+Kaiseki is a must for Keep savouring!

 Article updated on May 22, 2020 Text & photos: Claire Lessiau & Marcella van Alphen